-In her opening remarks, Tal Charme-Zane ’22, one of OUTLaw’s co-chairs, lauded Nakamoto and Raben’s commitment to intersectional leadership: “Both have dedicated their careers to amplifying the many voices that make up our incredibly diverse LGBTQ community.”
+In their opening remarks, Tal Charme-Zane ’22, one of OUTLaw’s co-chairs, lauded Nakamoto and Raben’s commitment to intersectional leadership: “Both have dedicated their careers to amplifying the many voices that make up our incredibly diverse LGBTQ community.”

 Accepting her award, Nakamoto, the first Asian American appointed to the Oregon Supreme Court and one of only a dozen openly LGBTQ state supreme court justices nationwide, discussed intersectional identity and leadership.

 Nakamoto said she was drawn to NYU Law because of her desire to pursue public interest law.
 But when applying for clerkships during law school, she recounted, she turned down an offer from the Asian American Legal Defense and Education Fund (AALDEF) because she worried how she would be treated as a lesbian.
 After law school, Nakamoto said, she met an AALDEF staff attorney who asked her why she had turned down the clerkship.
 After she explained, the attorney told her that her sexual orientation would not have been a problem: he knew that because he was gay.